avaire/avaire-node/README.md

 If you are not into hosting the bot yourself, you can always invite AvaIre to your server [from here](https://avairebot.com/invite).

+## Contributing

+Thank you for considering contributing to AvaIre!
+The contribution guide can be found in the [AvaIre documentation](https://avairebot.com/docs/contributions).

 ## License

 AvaIre is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).